 Information-intensive work and its effect on people

 Digitalisation has fundamentally changed our world of work.
-Requirements associated with this for acquiring and processing information have consequences for the perceived mental workload.
-The task of our research is to measure and evaluate this.
+The associated requirements for acquiring and processing information have consequences on the perceived mental workload.
+The measuring and evaluating of this is the task of our research.

 There are various methods available for measuring mental workload.

-Years of research in the USA on analyses of electroencephalograms (EEG), the findings of numerous EEG studies and our own preliminary work are the foundation of the development of a method for the continuous determination of mental workload using an EEG.
+Years of research in the USA on analyses of electroencephalograms (EEG), the findings of numerous EEG studies and our own preliminary work are the basis for the development of a method for the continuous determination of mental workload using an EEG.
 The findings show that variations in the EEG’s power spectrum in the θ and α frequency bands (4-8 Hz; 8-12 Hz) accompany changes of load level.

-The examinations confirm the tendencies generally known from the literature that increasing difficulty of tasks is accompanied by an increase in the power spectrum of the frontal θ band and a decrease in the power spectrum of the parietal α band.
+The examinations confirm the tendency generally known from literature that increasing difficulty of tasks is accompanied by an increase in the power spectrum of the frontal θ band and a decrease in the power spectrum of the parietal α band.
 They form the basis for our own approach on the development of the new objective method.

 Measuring mental workload on the basis of electroencephalography has one advantage: workload is measured where information processing takes place, namely the brain.
-Preliminary work on the development of a method for determining mental workload continuously is carried out in the framework of research by the Federal Institute for Occupational Safety and Health.
+Preliminary work on the development of a method for the continuous determination of mental workload has been carried out as part of the research by the Federal Institute for Occupational Safety and Health.

-Testing is being carried out of:
+Testing is being carried out on: